rdz-oss/BattyBirdNET-Pi/README.md

 * You should activate https by adding an URL with https:// prefix to 'Tools - Settings - Advanced Settings - Custom URL'
 * You can set up a Domain name, if you own one (you need to point your domain's A/AAAA DNS records at your Pi), or use an URL from a DynDNS service.
 Follow their instructions, e.g. https://www.duckdns.org/
-* Set complex passwords for the Webinterface as well as the underlying Linux system/user
+* Set complex passwords for the Webinterface (Tools-Settings) as well as the underlying Linux system/user on the command line
 ```sh
 sudo passwd
 ```